schneems/arrays_and_active_record/readme.md

 We could have also used the string substitution method (?).

-    dealership =  Dealership.where("name = (?)", name).where
+    dealership =  Dealership.where("name = (?)", name).first

 By now you should be fairly used to finding records like this.
 Run the tests to make sure you got that one passing.
 Continue on with the rest of the test until you get all of them passing.

-When all the test pass commit to git and push to github.
+Methods you might use:

+    find
+    where
+    includes
+    order
+    limit
+    offset
+    joins
+    group
+    having

+Other snippets you might use:

+    group(:color).count
+    where(:id => ids)
+    where("condition LIKE (?)", "%good%")
+    where("id IN (?)", ids)
+    order("created_at ASC")
+    order("created_at DESC")
+    limit(22)
+    first(18)
+    limit(2).offset(2)
+    joins(:cars).where(:cars => {:top_speed => 55})
+    ("AVG(cars.top_speed) >= ?", 5)

+Note: you'll likely need to change stings or numbers to get these to work, they're just examples of how you can use the ActiveRecord Methods

-## Hashes
+## 3) Hashes

 Get the tests in `tests/hash_test.rb` to pass.
+Run:

+    $ bundle exec ruby tests/hash_test.rb

+Like before we'll do one together.
+Well start with a trivial case change this:

+    # change the assertion to true
+    it "tests logic" do
+      assert false
+    end

+To this:

+    # change the assertion to true
+    it "tests logic" do
+      assert true
+    end

+Do you see one less failure?
+Great!

+Now Look at "pulls a single value out of a hash" test.

+    it "pulls a single value out of a hash" do value = ""
+      hash = {:name => "richard"}
+      # put your code here
+      assert_equal "richard", value
+    end

+Here we need to set the value of "richard" to a variable named value.
+Looking at the documentation we see that we can use the `Hash#[]` method to get values out of a hash http://www.ruby-doc.org/core-1.9.3/Hash.html#method-i-5B-5D.

+If we open up a console we can enter in the code provided:

+    h = { "a" => 100, "b" => 200 }
+    h["a"]   #=> 100

+Here we have a hash named `h` and it contains a key of "a" pointing at a value of 100 and a key of "b" pointing at a value of 200.
+We can get the value for the "a" key by using the `Hash#[]` method:

+    h["a"]   #=> 100

+Perfect, now we see that if we try to get a key that doesn't exist we will get nil:

+    h["c"]   #=> nil

+So we can use this method to get the value of "richard" out of our hash:

+    hash = {:name => "richard"}
+    value = hash[:name]
+    => "richard"

+Great, now lets fix our test:

+    it "pulls a single value out of a hash" do value = ""
+      hash = {:name => "richard"}
+      value = hash[:name]
+      assert_equal "richard", value
+    end

+It should now pass!
+Use the same pattern of identifying a likely method to use, testing it in the console and then fixing the tests one by one.
+You might notice these tests look slightly different, that is because we are using 'minitest/spec' library that comes with Ruby 1.9.3.
+It is similar in syntax to Rspec, but very light weight and comes as a standard library.

+Use these methods:

+    Hash#[]
+    Hash#[]=
+    Hash#keys
+    Hash#values
+    Hash#delete
+    Hash#merge

 When all the test pass commit to git and push to github.

 ## Fin

 That's it.
 You got your first taste of tests, and got a somewhat forced introduction to documentation.
-You also got more exposure to Arrays and ActiveRecord.
+You also got more exposure to Arrays, Hashes, and ActiveRecord.

 Programming is kinda complicated, so the easier you can make it on yourself with docs and google the quicker you will improve.
 While they're helpful, they're not magic bullets.
 Spending a few minutes browsing documentation can save you hours of hair pulling.
 Not that you have to read word for word every bit of docs on every page you see, but you'll certainly develop an appreciation for critical reading.